Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 p7zip -d dump.7z
 ```

-Which will give you this and extract the file:
+Which will output this and extract dump.vmem:

 ```
 ❯ p7zip -d dump.7z